CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex01_Connect_Services.md

 ## Review
 In this lab, you have completed the following:

-- Accessed the Microsoft Sentinel Workspace
+- Created and accessed the Microsoft Sentinel Workspace
 - Connected the Microsoft Defender for Cloud data connector
 - Connected the Azure Activity data connector